snieking/thecuriousdev-demo-couchbase/README.md

-# thecuriousdev-demo-skeleton
+# thecuriousdev-demo-couchbase

-Skeleton project used for blog posts on https://thecuriousdev.org
+Code containing demos for the Couchbase articles used for blog posts on https://thecuriousdev.org

-Implements a very basic REST service for managing people with an in-memory database.
+The different blogs in the series has different tags.